Here are some frequently asked questions about Redis Cloud Essentials.

 The mapping process lets us unambiguously identify your availability zone, so we can serve your Redis data from the same physical zone, minimizing inter-zone latencies.

-No. Any changes you make to your Redis Enterprise Cloud subscription are purely administrative and do not affect service to your application in any way.
+No. Any changes you make to your Redis Cloud Essentials subscription are purely administrative and do not affect service to your application in any way.
 You can downgrade or upgrade your subscription at any time with no downtime or performance impact.